 Avionics Technician Certification and Certificate Program Info

-Avionics technician programs are certified by the Federal Aviation Administration (FAA), and an accredited degree in this field is required for candidates to work in entry-level positions, or to pursue further job-specific certification.
-Students learn how to install, remove and repair aircraft equipment.
+Certificate programs teach students how to install, remove and repair aircraft equipment.
 Technology coursework covers global positioning systems, communication systems, flight computers, weather radars and radios; it also teaches system integration and troubleshooting.
-Math is a major component to avionics studies.
+Math is a major component of avionics studies.
 Course structure involves electronic and avionic theory, general core requirements and practical applications.

 Education Prerequisites and Coursework